holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Disable, Remove Services.
 Harden what is left

-Do your home work up front and decide what is actually required to stay and what is not.
+Do your homework up front and decide what is actually required and what is not.
 In most cases re-enabling or re-adding will only cost you time.

 #### Partitioning on OS Installation

-Often a little trial and error is required to get the optimal configuration for your needs.
+Often, a little trial and error is required to get the optimal configuration for your needs.

 #### Review Password Strategies